-PARIS, France — On Wednesday morning, Colette, the cult store and temple of Parisian cool, announced it’s near its doors in December, after twenty years in business.
-Saint Laurent is stated to be in discussions to take over Colette’s iconic Rue Saint-Honoré vicinity.
+PARIS, France — On Wednesday morning, Colette, the cult store and temple of Parisian cool announced it’s near its doors in December after twenty years in business.
+Saint Laurent is discussing taking over Colette’s iconic Rue Saint-Honoré vicinity.

 BoF spoke to a handful of industry insiders to gauge their reactions.